pennacchietti210890/data-ai-team/README.md

 # Data AI CLI

-A powerful command-line interface tool that lets you interact with your data using natural language, powered by LLM such as OpenAI's GPT-4o and the OpenAI Agent SDK.
-Think of it as having a team of data analysts at your fingertips!
+LLM-powered command-line interface tool that lets you interact with your data using natural language, using the OpenAI Agent SDK.

 ## A CLI Data Analyst to chat with your data